|Schoolcraft Degree and Program Code

 The Michigan Transfer Agreement (MTA) may be used to fulfill the Schoolcraft College General Education requirements.

-PLEASE NOTE: Students may not use the same History course to satisfy both the humanities and social sciences distribution requirement.
+PLEASE NOTE: Students may not use the same History course to satisfy both the humanities and social sciences distribution area.
+Additionally, students may not use COMA 103* to satisfy both the humanities and English communications distribution area.

 Only certain Geography courses can be used for a natural science or social science course.